How the Film Look Really Works: A Colorist's Guide to Film Emulation

 Why halation is red

 The glow is reddish-orange for a structural reason.
 The red-sensitive layer sits deepest in the emulsion stack, closest to the base, so it catches the most of that back-reflected light.
 The red layer takes the brunt, the green layer a little, and blue almost none.
-That's why real halation reads warm, and why a believable version has to be weighted by channel rather than applied as a single neutral glow.
+That's why real halation reads warm, and why a believable version has to be weighted by channel, the way the emulsion weights it.
 The exact tint shifts with white balance and grade, but the red bias is built into the physics.

 The layer that's supposed to stop it

-Film stocks include an anti-halation backing, a layer on the rear of the base (or between the emulsion and base) whose entire job is to absorb that back-reflection before it can re-expose the film.
-The important detail is that it's never perfectly opaque.
-Even with it working, a faint halo survives around the hottest highlights.
+Film stocks fight this with an anti-halation layer that absorbs the back-reflection before it can re-expose the film.
+Older stocks used remjet, a dark backing on the rear of the base (the layer CineStill strips out, which is why it halates so hard); modern stocks like Vision3 build in an anti-halation undercoat between the emulsion and the base instead.
+Either way it's never perfectly opaque, so a faint halo always survives around the hottest highlights.
 Halation isn't a defect to be fully removed; it's a controlled, ever-present characteristic of how film responds to bright light.

 Why it's not a glow filter

 A diffusion or glow filter spreads light uniformly across all channels and all highlights equally.
 Halation does neither.
 It's red-weighted, it's tied to the intensity of each highlight, and it only blooms where light was strong enough to punch through to the base and back.
 Apply an even glow to a frame and the eye reads it instantly as digital.
-The films people point to for halation, Jackie, Spencer, Carol, First Man, No Country for Old Men, Solaris, The Wrestler, Steve Jobs, all show that selective, warm, intensity-driven behavior, not a flat wash.
+The films people point to for halation, Jackie, Spencer, Carol, First Man, No Country for Old Men, Solaris, The Wrestler, Steve Jobs, all show that selective, warm, intensity-driven behavior.

-This is exactly why Film/Emulsion treats halation as a physical process rather than an overlay.
+This is exactly why Film/Emulsion treats halation as a physical process.
 It simulates the actual light scatter within the film base, including the anti-halation backing's behavior, so the glow is generated from the image's own highlights, weighted by channel the way the emulsion weights it, and scaled by how bright each source actually is.
 It lands where real halation would land and stays out of where it would not, without the hard, uniform bloom that gives most plug-ins away.

 Grain: the texture that lives inside the image